Everyone Joe And Love Have Killed In You

-From serial killer soulmates to surprise pregnancies, the second season of Netflix’s You gave viewers a lot to process.
-And while the finale left viewers with a heap of questions, it also left Joe Goldberg (Penn Badgley) and Love Quinn (Victoria Pedretti) with extremely high body count between the pair of them.
+From serial killer soulmates to torrid love affairs, Netflix’s sexy slasher series You is a lot to process.
+And while the Season 3 finale left viewers with a heap of questions, it also left Joe Goldberg (Penn Badgley) and Love Quinn (Victoria Pedretti) with an extremely high body count between the pair of them.
 If you’re trying to remember everyone Joe and Love have killed in You so far, you’ve come to the right place.
 Consider this your Quinn-Goldberg murder cheat sheet, because yup, this couple requires one.

 People Joe Goldberg Has Killed: